nitad54448/yappari-5-1/README.md

 There is another way to install it, if you want to complicate things.

-	1. If you already installed Yappari 5.1 on your computer you can just download all the files from the green button __Code__ as a zip file and overwrite your yappari-5-1 folder.
+If you already installed Yappari 5.1 on your computer you can just download all the files from the green button __Code__ as a zip file and overwrite your yappari-5-1 folder.

- 	2. You have never installed Yappari 5.1 but want to complicate things: Yappari is compiled with Labview 2023.
+Or, if you have never installed Yappari 5.1 but want to complicate things: Yappari is compiled with Labview 2023.
 As such it requires a Labview run-time engine which is installed, if needed, by the full installer.
 You can download the LV 2023 engine freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336) then get the zip file from __Code__.
 The files in __Code__ are always the latest version.
 For previous ones, look in [Releases](https://github.com/nitad54448/yappari-5-1/releases).

 ## Read data